Water spout forms off Napier coast as city drenched - NZ Herald

 Hastings (22C) and Gisborne (22C) weren't too far behind, while Palmerston North, Whitianga, Whangarei, Bay of Islands and Kaitaia all recorded highs of 21C.

-According to MetService's 'Water Activities', there was poor visibility due to showers on Wednesday evening, with possible thunderstorms.
+According to MetService's 'Water Activities', there was poor visibility due to showers this evening, with possible thunderstorms.

 Highs of 23C and lows of 12C are expected.